1 Make Sure Your Blog Post Title is Catchy

 How to cross-promote your blog post on social media

-- Share your post on Twitter, Facebook, Google+ and LinkedIn.
+- Share your post on Twitter, Facebook and LinkedIn.

-- If you have business pages on Facebook, LinkedIn and Google+, share your posts to your pages as well but at different times and days.
+- If you have business pages on Facebook and LinkedIn, share your posts to your pages as well but at different times and days.

-- Also share your blog post to relevant groups and communities on Facebook, LinkedIn and Google+, but share them on different days and times and use different messages tailored for each group.
+- Also share your blog post to relevant groups and communities on Facebook and LinkedIn, but share them on different days and times and use different messages tailored for each group.

 - Schedule your post multiple times on Twitter.